DSPG-2022/Local-Food-Benchmarking/docs/index.md

 <br>

 ### **4) Comparison: USDA Vs local/Grocery/Food Hubs Price**

-- Comare the USDA price with the prices from all the data sources like Walmart or Institution or Wheatsfield
+- Compare the USDA price with the prices from all the data sources like Walmart or Institution or Wheatsfield

 ![image](https://user-images.githubusercontent.com/17107300/183317152-30e1f64c-5e9a-4a01-9a16-6a66ad379f1d.png)